How dogs were domesticated: Where Do Our Dogs Originate From?

 Other than sex/reproduction, food is very high on the list of vital resources and we are a constant source of that.

-These Stone Age dog/wolf mutants must have thought Christmas had come all at once, a steady and constant stream of sustenance not having to hunt for it.
+These Stone Age dog/wolf mutants must have thought Christmas had come all at once, a steady and constant stream of sustenance without having to hunt for it.

 Dogs like faeces particularly human ones; it is apparently a probiotic and a valuable source of proteins.